fDesmet/TRACEX/README.md

 The package:
 1. is compatible with different domain set-up of ROMS and should also be easily transferable to other model output<br>
 **Note**: ROMS run on terrain following s-coordinates for which the highest s-level represents the surface and the s=0 level represents the deepest point at a given location.
-2. can process different time periods, output frequency with different chunk lengthstimesteps
+2. can process different time periods, output frequency with different chunk lengths
 3. can ignore extremes in certain parts of the model output (i.e. below a certain depth or outside a certain domain, given as a mask)
 4. can require the extremes to have a minimum duration
 5. can detect compound extremes, ie patches simultaneously extreme with regard to two different variables.